-If you have any queries about this policy please contact our HR/Operations Manager.
+If you have any queries about this policy, please contact our operations manager.

-The HR/Operations Manager has primary and day-to-day responsibility for implementing this policy, monitoring its use and effectiveness, dealing with any queries about it, and auditing internal control systems and procedures to ensure they are effective in countering modern slavery.
+The operations manager has primary and day-to-day responsibility for implementing this policy, monitoring its use and effectiveness, dealing with any queries about it, and auditing internal control systems and procedures to ensure they are effective in countering modern slavery.

 Management at all levels are responsible for ensuring those reporting to them understand and comply with this policy and are given adequate and regular training on it and the issue of modern slavery in supply chains.

-This Policy Statement has been approved & authorised by:
+This policy has been approved and authorised by:

 Name: Colin Stuart